Mt Coot-tha zipline

 Location and design

-It will start west of the Summit and finish to the west of JC Slaughter Falls.
+It will start west of the lookout and finish to the west of JC Slaughter Falls.

 A second span of 340m will cross the Melaleuca Lake within the Gardens.